Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 "Then don't let it touch you," Tobi called back, his voice weaving into a melody that made the third wraith writhe and clutch at its head like someone with a particularly academic headache.
 "These things respond to harmony like cats respond to cucumbers—badly and with immediate confusion."

 The combat became a strange dance of discovery.
-Willi's improvised club worked fine against their papery hides, but only when he struck with complete confidence.
-Doubt made his blows pass through harmlessly, as if the creatures were somehow sustained by uncertainty.
+Willi's fire and ice magic worked fine against their papery hides, but only when she cast with complete confidence.
+Doubt made her spells fizzle harmlessly, as if the creatures were somehow sustained by uncertainty.

-"It's about conviction!" he shouted, landing a solid hit that left ink stains on his makeshift weapon.
+"It's about conviction!" she shouted, conjuring a burst of fire that seared through the wraith's papery hide, leaving curling edges and a trail of frost that froze the ink in place.
 "You have to believe you can hurt them—like convincing yourself that a soufflé will rise despite all evidence to the contrary!"

+Tobi darted in and out of the fray, his knife flashing as he found weak spots in the wraiths' forms, blending bardic agility with rogue-like precision.
+"Never underestimate a well-timed stab," he quipped, distracting a wraith long enough for Greta to land a decisive blow.

 Lin found herself laughing as she fought, spinning her staff in patterns that seemed to confuse the wraiths as much as damage them.
 Each successful strike taught her something new about how this place worked.
 The creatures weren't just random monsters—they were the dungeon's way of testing their understanding, their resolve, their willingness to adapt.